bahmutov/cypress-watch-and-reload/README.md

 ## Details

 This plugin opens a WebSocket connection from Cypress to its Node backend.
-The backend is watching [index.html](index.html) file.
-Whenever you change and save the [index.html](index.html) file, Cypress will notice and will reload itself, rerunning tests.
+The backend is watching the specified files.
+Whenever you change a file, Cypress will notice and will reload itself, rerunning tests.

 ## License